Routing

 Available Router Methods

-PivotPHP supports all standard HTTP verbs:
+PivotPHP v1.1.4 supports all standard HTTP verbs with enhanced performance:

 $app->get($uri, $callback);